RomainCtl/RecoFinement/docs/developers/installation.md

         !!! note
             An Oracle VM Virtualbox will start and you will see it, you do not need to log on to it.
-            The author of this repository chose to leave the VM window open so as not to forget to switch it off before turning off the computer.
+            The author of this repository chose to leave the VM window open to do not forget to switch it off before turning off the computer.

         !!! tip
             To use docker, do not forget to define the environment variables as the following: `./setenv-docker.bat`.